Muenzi1/malaria_cell_predict/README.md

 While Decision Tree based algortihms (Random Forest, Gradient Boosting) were fairly good classifiers, support vector machines showed a horrible performance.
 Finally, convolutional neural networks were tested and outperformed all classical machine learning approaches easily.

+As the resources of the local machine used were limited, all the notebook was processed via Google Colab.